cubiclesoft/cross-platform-cpp/README.md

 There are three very slow operations in all programs:  External data access (e.g. hard drive, network), memory allocations, and system calls - in that order.
 Detachable nodes in data structures help mitigate the second problem.

 The detachable node ordered hash is similar to PHP arrays.
 It accepts both integer and string keys in the same hash, has almost constant time insert, lookup, delete, and iteration operations, and, most importantly, maintains the desired order of elements.
 This is the last std::map-like C++ data structure you will ever need.

+FastFind has an average case (and probably worst case) of O(5n) or better, which is implicitly better than the naive std::search() O(m * n).
+Up to five "points of interest" are located in the pattern - beginning, end, two minimal values, and one midpoint - to minimize the number of compares before performing the full comparison.
+This approach mitigates security vulnerabilities in naive implementations while simultaneously outperforming most alternate algorithms including Knuth-Morris-Pratt and Boyer–Moore that construct a lookup table (i.e. allocate memory - a rather sluggish operation not needed for the average string search).